jnozzi/cocoadev.com/markdown/NSNetServiceResolveFailureWithoutError.md

 I spent a LOT of time with this stuff a few years ago.
 I didn't document my train of thought or my sessions of trial and error, but here's what I can tell you based on the code that exists in my app as of today.

 1) In netServiceBrowser:didFindService:moreComing I check to see if the discovered service is that of the current app (yeah, each publish discovers itself).
 Since I have no reason to keep tabs on this service, I just return and bail out of the method.
-Otherwise, I retain the General/NSNetService, set myself as its delegate, and call resolve.
+Otherwise, I retain the NSNetService, set myself as its delegate, and call resolve.

-Since the method above is a delegate method and does not create the General/NSNetService, it makes sense that it's set to autorelease.
+Since the method above is a delegate method and does not create the NSNetService, it makes sense that it's set to autorelease.
 In this method, you can either choose to do something with the service or not.
 The "trick", it seems, is that the resolve may take longer that the current autorelease pool.
 Correct me if I'm wrong, but this is how I interpret things.

 (This code is simplified)

-- (void)netServiceBrowser:(General/NSNetServiceBrowser *)browser didFindService:(General/NSNetService *)aNetService moreComing:(BOOL)moreComing {
+- (void)netServiceBrowser:(NSNetServiceBrowser *)browser didFindService:(NSNetService *)aNetService moreComing:(BOOL)moreComing {

-	if(General/self serviceName] isEqualToString: [aNetService name) {
+	if(self serviceName] isEqualToString: [aNetService name) {
 		return;
 	} else {
 		[self addPeeer: aNetService]; // this retains the service